[Skip to content] [Skip to main navigation] [Skip to secondary content] [Skip to quick links] [Go to accessibility information]

 28/11/1900

-Letter from Boyer d'Agen requesting a negative or engraving of de László's portrait of Pope Leo XIII [4509] as well as a copy of the study portrait [6029] to illustrate his essay, which will be published in Cosmos Catholicus.
-He also mentions another article on de László for the Revue illustrée
+Boyer d’Agen requests a negative or engraving of de László’s portrait of Pope Leo XIII [4509], as well as a copy of the study portrait [6029], to illustrate an essay for Cosmos Catholicus.
+He mentions a further article on de László for the Revue illustrée.

 Sender: Mashanaglass, Valentine Emmanuel Patrick MacSwiney, Marquis of (1871 - 1945)